PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/README.md

 adroit4
 ```

-Next, compile the code as follows
+Next, compile and link the code as follows:

 ```
 $ module load cudatoolkit/10.1